DragonSenses/Curiosity/TypeScript/4. Functions/functions.md

 }
 ```

-Some objects, like JavaScript’s `Date` object, can be called with or without `new`.
+Some objects, like JavaScript's `Date` object, can be called with or without `new`.
 You can combine call and construct signatures in the same type arbitrarily:

 ```ts
 interface CallOrConstruct {